Miraz4300/upnp-client/README.md

 The `ports.yaml` file should contain a list of port mapping entries.
 Each entry must have the following fields:

-- `id`: A unique identifier for the mapping rule (e.g., "webserver", "ssh").
+- `id`: A unique identifier for the mapping rule.
+- `name`: Your service name (e.g., "webserver", "ssh").
 - `internal_port`: The internal port number on the machine running the script.
 - `external_port`: The external port number to be opened on the router.
 - `protocol`: The protocol for the mapping (either `TCP` or `UDP`).